open-navigation/opennav_docking/nova_carter_docking/README.md

 ### Brief Developer Instructions

-Add `opennav_docking` and `navigation2` to your `isaac_ros-dev` workspace generated using the [Nova Carter instructions](https://nvidia-isaac-ros.github.io/robots/nova_carter.html#development-environment-setup) and Dockerfile.
-Use `humble` branch for both & build the entire workspace in Docker before continuing with `--symlink-install`.
+Add `opennav_docking` on the appropriate branch to your `isaac_ros-dev` workspace generated using the [Nova Carter instructions](https://nvidia-isaac-ros.github.io/robots/nova_carter.html#development-environment-setup) and Dockerfile.
+Build the entire workspace in Docker before continuing with `--symlink-install`.

 ```
 # Add robot's IP to your /etc/hosts to ssh by name, add key to prevent password prompts (ssh-copy-id)